-To illustrate this point, a Brazilian compa- advergames and educational games will ny can work with international partners have companies, schools, training area exrectly on Steam in English, without having a footprint in the local ecosystem.
+To illustrate this point, a Brazilian compa- advergames and educational games will ny can work with international partners have companies, schools, training area exto develop a game and distribute it di- perts, among others, in their value chain. rectly on Steam in English, without having a footprint in the local ecosystem.